Estimated reading time: 6 minutes

 Tracking the accuracy of its diagnostics and repairs is a great way to improve service after the sale.

-These are merely examples of the kinds of indicators that can be targeted and measured for success.
+These are merely examples of indicators that can be targeted and measured for success.

-Like any other business goals, CSF are only as good as they are monitored, measured, and tracked for performance.
+Like any other business goals, CSF is only as good as they are monitored, measured, and tracked for performance.

-There should be reporting processes put in place, and these indicators should be reviewed on a monthly basis by senior leaders of the organization.
+Reporting processes should be put in place, and these indicators should be reviewed every month by senior leaders of the organization.

-But how does a church come up with a list of critical success factors?
+How does a church develop a list of critical success factors?

-For instance, if growing your volunteer base is essential to your mission, make a CSF that monitors the number of volunteers needed to manage all of the church programs and ministries.
+For instance, if growing your volunteer base is essential to your mission, make a CSF that monitors the number of volunteers needed to manage all church programs and ministries.

 Critical success factors are merely another tool that your church can use to monitor its effectiveness.
-Take the time to identify and monitor your CSFs and you may be surprised at what you learn!
+Take the time to identify and monitor your CSFs; you may be surprised at what you learn!

 Can your church identify its indicators of success?